Lithium oxide: Structure

 Solid lithium oxide adopts an antifluorite structure with four-coordinated Li+ centers and eight-coordinated oxides.

 The ground state gas phase Li_{2}O molecule is linear with a bond length consistent with strong ionic bonding.
 VSEPR theory would predict a bent shape similar to H_{2}O.

 Uses

 Lithium oxide is used as a flux in ceramic glazes; and creates blues with copper and pinks with cobalt.
 Lithium oxide reacts with water and steam, forming lithium hydroxide and should be isolated from them.

-Its usage is also being investigated for non-destructive emission spectroscopy evaluation and degradation monitoring within thermal barrier coating systems.
-It can be added as a co-dopant with yttria in the zirconia ceramic top coat, without a large decrease in expected service life of the coating.
-At high heat, lithium oxide emits a very detectable spectral pattern, which increases in intensity along with degradation of the coating.
-Implementation would allow in situ monitoring of such systems, enabling an efficient means to predict lifetime until failure or necessary maintenance.

-Lithium metal might be obtained from lithium oxide by electrolysis, releasing oxygen as by-product.

 Reactions

 Lithium oxide absorbs carbon dioxide forming lithium carbonate: